 Other symptoms may include numbness or tingling in the leg or foot, weakness in the affected leg or foot, and difficulty standing or walking.
 Symptoms may worsen with prolonged sitting or standing and can range from mild to severe.
 It’s important to consult with a healthcare professional for a proper diagnosis and treatment plan.

 Tips on How to Sit on Couch with Sciatica

 When we sit in one place for a long time without changing position, it puts stress on the lower backside, and then it causes severe sciatica pain.
 Make sure that you should change your position every 15 minutes.
 It can prove beneficial for rest.

 Whenever we sit on the Couch, sometimes we tend to lie on one side for a long time.
 It puts pressure on your muscles, so it causes pain.
 It would help if you slept evenly on both sides of the Couch to feel comfortable.

 3. Put your feet on the ground

 Sitting on a couch, make sure that your feet are planted on the ground.
 In this way, pressure can reduce on your thighs, and it will stabilize the pressure; it’s the best way for you to sit with comfort on the Couch.
 Putting your feet on the ground will put pressure on the ground, and your body will feel relaxed.

 4. Improve your hip strength

-We will also suggest you Improve your hi strength.
+We will also suggest you Improve your strength.
 Human hips move through a very large range of motion.
-However, with frequent sitting at a computer or watching TV throughout the day, our ligaments and muscles near hips and back tighten up.
+However, with frequent sitting at a computer or watching TV throughout the day, our ligaments and muscles near the hips and back tighten up.
 It leads to loss of motion and sciatica pain.